StanJulia/Stan.jl/README.md

 sim1 = stan(stanmodel, bernoullidata, ProjDir)
 describe(sim1)
 ```
-The first time (or when updates to to model or data have been made) stan() will compile the model and create the executable.
+The first time (or when updates to the model or data have been made) stan() will compile the model and create the executable.

 By default it will run 4 chains, optionally display a combined summary and returns a Mamba Chains object for a sampler.
 Other methods return a dictionary.